ctablex/core/packages/ctablex-core/docs/ArrayContent.md

 ### Behavior

 - Iterates over the array from the content context
-- Wraps each element in a `ContentProvider` with the element value
 - Provides the array index via `IndexContext`
+- Provides each element via `ContentProvider`
 - Renders `join` content between elements (not before the first element)
 - Uses `getKey` to generate React keys for list items